eclipse/repairnator/doc/repairnator-config.md

 ### Pipeline attributes

-Those attributes are used mainly for the Repairnator pipeline, the main part of Repairnator, but might also be common to other parts.
+Those attributes are used mainly for the Repairnator pipeline, the main part of Repairnator, but it might also be common to other parts.

 #### GITHUB_USERNAME

 This attribute is optional.

 Repairnator might commit information, like the patches it will create, or even information about reproducing bugs (see [#PUSH_URL](#PUSH_URL)).
-This attribute specify the name of the committer.
+This attribute specifies the name of the committer.
 Don't forget to use quotes if you want to put space in its value: `GITHUB_USERNAME="John Doe"`.

 Its default value is `repairnator`.